 Mittens are warmer than gloves.
 Your children will almost certainly need two pairs, at least, because even if they don’t keep falling over, they’ll probably soak their mittens throwing snowballs!
 You can buy disposable hand and footwarmers from the ski shops and chemists.

-They also need a selection of clothes, longjohns, socks or tights – to adjust the temperature beneath their suits and a balaclava is a must.
+They also need a selection of clothes, longjohns, socks or tights to adjust the temperature beneath their suits.
+A balaclava is a must.